-Wirral GP Commissioning Consortium
+Wirral Commissioning Consortium

 To find out more please visit http://www.wirralccg.nhs.uk/gpcc

-Find them on Twitter page (@WGPCC
+Find them on Twitter page (@WGPCC.

-) patient engagement c ommissioning patient-centered care is a core objective of the WGPCC.
+Commissioning patient-centered care is a core objective of the WGPCC.
 In order to truly achieve the vision of ‘no decision about me, without me’, set out in the Health and Social Care Bill, it is vital that the consortium does all it can to:

-- Involve patients in decisions about commissioning services, ensuring that priorities and activities of the consortium are informed and driven by patients.
+Involve patients in decisions about commissioning services, ensuring that priorities and activities of the consortium are informed and driven by patients.

-- Provide patients with the opportunity to tell us what they think.
+Provide patients with the opportunity to tell us what they think.

-- Ensure that key messages reach as many patients as possible by using a range of communication channels.
+Ensure that key messages reach as many patients as possible by using a range of communication channels.

 Understand any issues that patients may have with healthcare locally, in order to identify solutions